AlexVvx/code-wars/katas/turn-the-key-to-open-a-lock/readme.md

 ####Description:

 This challenge is to understand suitable or not the key to the lock.
 If provided key suitable for provided lock scheme you must calculate ...
 Smashing!!
-But at first you should undestand schemes of key and lock!
+But at first you should understand schemes of key and lock!

 ####Pay attention on example: